knative/eventing/docs/spec/channel.md

 are applied.
 In this case a Kafka topic with the desired configuration is being created, backing all messages from the channel.

-#### Aggregated Channelable ClusterRole
+#### Aggregated Channelable Manipulator ClusterRole

 Every CRD must create a corresponding ClusterRole, that will be aggregated into the `channelable-manipulator` ClusterRole.
-This ClusterRole must include permissions to create, read, patch, and update the CRD's custom objects.
+This ClusterRole must include permissions to create, list, watch, patch, and update the CRD's custom objects and their status.
 Below is an example for the `KafkaChannel`:

 ```
 apiVersion: rbac.authorization.k8s.io/v1